Specifically: these ponies are all CRAZY!

 - Eldritch Abomination: They stop the efforts to locate the astronauts with extradimensional probes cold.
 There are a few close calls with attracting the attention of dangerous beings, such as when a Decepticon nearly gets their hands on a probe.
 But the final line is when they encounter an entity where even the saved video of it is enough to come to life and being attacking everypony's minds... until it's driven off by the local dimensional counterpart of Pinkie Pie.
 Who is also an eldritch abomination, albeit a relatively friendly one.
 At that point the program is immediately shut down and they have to explore other options to find the correct dimensional coordinates.

-- Everyone Knows Morse: Well, at least Dragonfly, Twilight, and Drying Paint (the duty watchmare at Cape Friendship) know the pony equivalent.
+- Everyone Knows Morse: Well, at least Dragonfly, Twilight, Spike, and Drying Paint (the duty watchmare at Cape Friendship, and former telegraph operator) know the pony equivalent.
 Mark initially needs a cheat sheet for his Morse messages.

 - Everything's Better with Plushies: Mark fancifully wishes for plushies of all of his companions.
 Hasbro, along with a plethora of not-necessarily-authorized independent fan-creators have them for sale by the time the castaways are ready to leave Mars.

 - Exposed Extraterrestrials: Although the natives of Equus do have jump suits and spacesuit undergarments with them, they come from a society where clothing is usually a fashion option rather than a necessity.
 Early on Mark comments that he is reminded on a daily basis that two-thirds of the Hab population is now female.